gdcc/www.gdcc.io/source/services.md

 Click Here for more information on the use of this repository

 ## Dataverse Repository Installation and Consulting Services
 GDCC is proud to offer custom Dataverse Project development and installation services.
-Contact for more information and pricing.
+Contact Jonathan_Crabtree@unc.edu for more information and pricing.

 ## Google Summer of Code
 On behalf of the community, GDCC is registered as an organization participating in the Google Summer of Code program for 2020.
 For those who haven’t heard of the program, Google support students working on open source projects, providing them a stipend to work with mentors from organizations such as the Dataverse community/GDCC. https://summerofcode.withgoogle.com/ provides lots of information about the program.
 Students get real world experience, and organizations get help on projects of interest.